Sz-Tim/isRev/ms/msDraft.md

 Dietary breadth ranges from the specialist predator species in the subfamily Amblyoponinae to generalist omnivores in the subfamily Myrmicinae.
 Nesting habits are variable, with differences in site preferences among genera, among species, and even variability within species **CITE**.
 Ant species may differ in worker body size **CITE**, colony size **CITE**, colony structure **CITE**, levels of aggression **CITE**, number of queens **CITE**, and degree of polymorphism **CITE** among other traits.
-Given this range of biological characteristics, it seems reasonable to expect that factors shaping the distribution of species to vary among subfamilies or genera.
+Given this tremendous range of biological characteristics, it seems reasonable to expect that factors shaping the distribution of species vary among subfamilies or genera.
-Additionally, the species richness within subfamilies is hugely variable.
+Additionally, species richness is hugely disparate among subfamilies.
-In such a diverse and numerically disparate taxon as ants, any patterns of species richness and compositional change may be driven primarily by the most speciose subfamily or genus rather than reflecting the tendencies of each subtaxon.
+In such a diverse and numerically heterogeneous taxon as ants, any patterns of species richness and compositional change may be driven primarily by the most speciose subfamily or genus rather than reflecting the tendencies of each subtaxon.

 Understanding the distribution of biodiversity necessitates a comprehensive, global perspective.
 Here, I review the work to date on ant communities across elevations with specific regard to elevational range sizes, community composition, and species richness.